 - 2 cups (260g) shredded carrots (about 4 large)

-- Preheat oven to 425°F (218°C)7.
+- Preheat oven to 425°F (218°C).
 Spray a 12-count muffin pan with nonstick spray or use greased/sprayed cupcake liners.
-This recipe makes 16 muffins, so prepare a second muffin pan in the same manner or bake in batches and reserve leftover batter at room temperature for when the first batch is done.
+This recipe yields 14-16 muffins, so prepare a second muffin pan in the same manner or bake in batches and reserve leftover batter at room temperature for when the first batch is done.

-- In a large bowl, whisk the flour, baking soda, cinnamon, ginger, salt, flax, and pecans together until combined.
-Set aside.
+- Whisk the flour, baking soda, cinnamon, ginger, salt, and flax together in a large bowl.
 In a medium bowl, whisk the eggs, brown sugar, honey, oil, applesauce, orange zest, orange juice, and vanilla together until combined.
 Whisk in the carrots and apples.
-Pour these wet ingredients into the dry ingredients, stir a few times with a wooden spoon or rubber spatula, then add the raisins, carrots, and apple.
-Fold everything together gently just until combined and no flour pockets remain.
+Pour these wet ingredients into the dry ingredients, stir a few times with a wooden spoon or rubber spatula, then add the raisins and pecans.
+Fold everything together just until combined and no pockets of flour remain.

 - Spoon the batter into liners, filling them all the way to the top.
 Bake for 5 minutes at 425 then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
 Bake for an additional 18 minutes or until a toothpick inserted in the center comes out clean.
 The total time these muffins take in the oven is about 23-24 minutes, give or take.
 (For mini muffins, bake 13-14 total minutes at 350°F (177°C) the whole time.)
-Allow the muffins to cool for 10 minutes in the muffin sheet, then transfer to a wire rack to cool until ready to eat.
+Allow the muffins to cool for 10 minutes in the pan, then transfer to a wire rack to cool until ready to eat.

-- Make ahead tip: Muffins stay soft, fresh, and moist at room temperature for up to 5 days.
-Muffins freeze well for up to 2 months.
-Thaw overnight in the refrigerator and heat up (if desired) before enjoying.
+- Make Ahead & Freezing Instructions: Muffins freeze well for up to 3 months.
+Thaw overnight in the refrigerator and warm in the microwave (if desired) before enjoying.